biocore/q2-qemistree/README.md

 ```

 The output empress QZV can be visualized using [Qiime2 Viewer](https://view.qiime2.org); EMPress can be used to interactively modify the tree visualization.
-Below is an example visualization from EMPress preprint.
-Here, the user has sample metadata columns (food sources) to compare groups of food samples; Empress enables them to visualize metabolite relative abundance as barcharts at the tips of the tree.
+Below is an example visualization from Empress' preprint.
+Here, the user has sample metadata columns (food sources) to compare groups of food samples; Empress enables them to visualize metabolite relative prevalence as barcharts at the tips of the tree.

 ![Empress plot](q2_qemistree/img/gfop-empress-plot-wlegend.png)